AdmiJW/FrontEnd/Git/README.md

     ```git
         git init
     ```
     It sets up all the necessary files and directories that Git will use to keep track of the changes.
-They are in the *.git* directory, whcih is the repository itself (Hidden by default)
+They are in the *.git* directory, which contains the whole git repository (Hidden by file explorer by default)

 * Inside the *.git* directory (Our repository), we can see: